5 key questions for Tuesday’s elections

 A ballot measure in Ohio is gaining national attention, raising the question of whether reproductive rights is still resonating as a top issue for voters heading into 2024.

 Issue 1 would amend the Buckeye State’s constitution to establish abortion protections.
-The proposed amendment comes after the state came into the national spotlight last year following the Supreme Court’s decision to overturn Roe v.
-Wade, when a 10-year-old girl traveled out of state to receive an abortion after she was denied the service in Ohio.
+Following the Supreme Court’s decision to overturn Roe v.
+Wade last summer, Ohio came into the national spotlight when a 10-year-old girl traveled out of the state to receive an abortion after she was denied the service in Ohio.

-Ohio Gov. Mike DeWine (R) called it a “radical proposal,” while Democratic Sen. Sherrod Brown, who is up for reelection next year, has argued that it will “guarantee that Ohio women are in charge of their health care decisions.”
+Ohio Gov. Mike DeWine (R) called Issue 1 a “radical proposal,” while Democratic Sen. Sherrod Brown, who is up for reelection next year, has argued that it will “guarantee that Ohio women are in charge of their health care decisions.”

 The Ohio effort is seen as a possible bellwether for the issue of abortion in next year’s elections.
 Next November will be more than two years after the Supreme Court overturned Roe, and Democrats have signaled they still see the issue as key to stoking voter energy in 2024.